eclipse-zenoh/zenoh-backend-s3/README.md

 When working with the AWS S3 storage, the region must be specified following the region names indicated in the [Amazon Simple Storage Service endpoints and quotas
 ](https://docs.aws.amazon.com/general/latest/gr/s3.html) documentation.
-The url of the endpoint is not required as the internal endpoint resolver will automatically find which is the endpoint associated to the region specified.
+The url of the endpoint is not required as the internal endpoint resolver will automatically find which one is the endpoint associated to the region specified.

 All the storages associated to the volume will use the same region.